-There are many variables that will influence how much your cat insurance will cost.
+If you’re a new pet owner then it can be a common thing to wonder ‘how much does cat insurance cost?’ as there are many variables that will alter the price.
 Unlike with other types of insurance, such as your car or home insurance, it may not be viable to change pet insurance provider at a later date.
 This is because, after a medical condition has occurred, that condition will almost certainly be excluded under any new insurance policy – even if you haven’t submitted a claim for it!
 Therefore, it is worth doing your research in the first instance to ensure the policy meets you and your cat’s needs – both now and in the future.

 Some of the factors that will affect the cost of your cat insurance include: